mar-file-system/marfs/src/mustang/README.md

 ## Version history

-Users are strongly encouraged to use the current version (1.2.2), which is implemented using a thread pool and which is far more resilient to large workloads than previous versions are.
-Version 1.2.2 also patches "false positive" behavior in hashtable and cache searches which caused an incorrectly low number of MarFS objects to be reported in the output file.
+Users are strongly encouraged to use the current version (1.3.0), which adds the ability to retireve the MarFS objects of a single file.
+There have also been minor error message corrections made.
+Initial changes to integrate the mustang buildinto the general MarFS build were made.

 Previous versions are:
+* 1.2.2: implements a thread pool and which is far more resilient to large workloads than previous versions are.
+It patches "false positive" behavior in hashtable and cache searches which caused an incorrectly low number of MarFS objects to be reported in the output file.
 * 1.2.1: similar to version 1.2.2 but containing aforementioned bugs related to `strncmp()` usage in hashtable and ID cache search functionality.
 * 1.2.0: functionally the same as version 1.2.1 except for different default